polterguy/magic/README.md

 ## HOWTO wrap a database table

+1. Create a folder in _"modules"_ to contain your module's components
-1. Create your database model class(es) in the _"model"_ folder.
-See `magic.model.todo` for an example.
+2. Create your database model class(es).
+See `magic.todo.model` for an example.
-2. Make sure you create a `ClassMap` for your model, mapping your type to your database.
-3. Create your contract (service interface) in the _"contracts"_ folder.
-Make sure it inherits from `ICrudService`.
-See the `magic.contracts.todo` for an example.
+3. Create your contract (service interface).
+See the `magic.todo.contracts` for an example.
-4. Create your service implementation in the _"services"_ folder, and inherit your service from `CrudService`.
-See `magic.services.todo` for an example.
+4. Create your service implementation.
+See `magic.todo.services` for an example.
-5. Create your view model in the _"web/model"_ folder.
-See the `magic.web.model.todo` project for an example.
+5. Create your view model.
+See the `magic.todo.web.model` project for an example.
-6. Create your controller in the _"web/controller"_ folder, and inherit it from the `CrudController` class.
-See the `magic.web.controller.todo` project for an example.
+6. Create your controller.
+See the `magic.todo.web.controller` project for an example.
-7. Add a reference to your controller into the `magic.backend` project and add the name of your assembly into the `plugins` section of the _"appsettings.json"_ file.
+7. Add a reference to your controller into the `magic.backend`.
-8. Make sure you create a mapping between your service interface and yur service implementation in some IInitialize implementation class
+8. Make sure you somehow configure Ninject to use your service implementation

-## Overriding Magic with your own custom functionality

-If you want to modify some service, you can easily override whatever method you want to override in your service implementation.
-You can also add new service methods, by adding a method to your service interface.
-In addition, you can also override your web controller methods, and for instance add the `[Authorize]` attribute, or change other parts of its behavior somehow.
-In general, all parts of Magic are overridable, while still providing _"sane defaults"_ for you out of the box.

 ## Changing database provider

 To change database provider is easy.
 Open up _"appsettings.config"_ in your _"magic.backend"_ project, and change the `database` section to whatever database provider you want to use, and the connection string to your database.
-Notice, in debug builds Magic will automatically create the database schema itself accoding to your `ClassMap` definition(s), but in release builds it will not do this.
+Notice, Magic will automatically create the database schema itself accoding to your `ClassMap` definition(s).
 Supported database drivers are as follows.

 * `MySQL` - Make sure you use a connection string to an existing MySQL database instance
 * `MSSQL` - Microsoft SQL Server
-* `SQLIte` - SQLIte database (this is the default, and probably _not_ something you'd like to use in a real app)
+* `SQLIte` - SQLIte database (this is the default)

-Ohh yeah, and of course Magic is as portable as it is possible to be.
-Most projects are .Net Standard 2.0, and you can deploy it on any server you wish, ranging from Linux and Windows, to your Mom's toaster if it runs some Linux web server.

-## Modules
+## Additional modules

-I will be creating additional modules for Magic every now and then, as I see the need.
-I'll try to link these in here as I wrap them up.

 * [Email module](https://github.com/polterguy/magic.email) giving you a webmail backend for retrieving emails from POP3 accounts and sending emails over SMTP.
+* [Email auth](https://github.com/polterguy/magic.auth) add authentication and authorization features to your app.

 ## Credits